Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Background and Significance

-Complex decision-making in time-critical domains, such as the Intensive Care Unit (ICU), involves careful and meticulous attention to information from several data sources including the medical history and clinical tests.
-Trained clinicians comprehend the limitations of each data type in a given clinical situation and evaluate the entirety of this data, considering any conflicting information.
-Thus, in some sense, they continually navigate a multidimensional feature space grounded in physical and biological constraints.
+Complex decision-making in time-critical domains like the Intensive Care Unit (ICU) involves careful attention to information from several data sources like the patient's medical history, and their current clinical tests.
+Trained clinicians comprehend the limitations of each data-type in a given clinical situation and evaluate the entirety of this data, easily recognizing conflicting information.
+Thus, they continually navigate a multidimensional feature space grounded in physical and biological constraints.
+Using their domain knowledge, they can pick out outlier data points and can attribute them to errors in the data.

-There has been a massive interest in harnessing machine learning (ML) methods to augment clinical decision-making.
-Machine learning models are often trained on retrospective patient data stored in Electronic Medical Records (EMR).
-However, the integrity and veracity of clinical data frequently come into question, as EMRs contain missing or nonsensical data from errors arising from various sources and contributed by various care providers through a patient's hospital stay.
-While clinicians can interpret and amend these discrepancies based on patient history, ML models do not have the clinical context to be able to make similar corrections.
-Therefore, in this work, we study the problem of inducing more robustness in ML models utilizing a projections-based method to automatically correct potential errors in the EMRs, to enhance situational awareness and interoperability.
+There is growing interest in leveraging machine learning (ML) to support clinical decision-making in tasks like ICU mortality prediction and early sepsis detection \cite{ML_CDS}.
+ML models are trained on retrospective patient data stored in Electronic Medical Records (EMR).
+However, EMRs often contain missing or erroneous data \cite{brundin2018secondary, phillips2009developing}.
+While clinicians can interpret and amend discrepancies based on medical expertise, ML pipelines do not have the clinical context to be able to make similar corrections.
+In this work, we address the challenge of embedding domain knowledge into machine learning pipelines to create context-aware algorithms that can automatically detect data errors, thereby reducing model bias.
+We also introduce a feature engineering method using domain knowledge that enhances both interpretability and predictive performance.
+We present this approach as a plug-and-play preprocessing tool for high-fidelity machine learning, called {\it Trust-MAPS} - \textbf{T}rustable \textbf{R}eal-time and \textbf{U}ncertainty-managed \textbf{ST}reaming \textbf{M}L \textbf{A}lgorithms using \textbf{P}rojections for \textbf{S}afety critical diagnosis.